aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

-Last update: Sat Jul 12 05:11:25 2025
+Last update: Sun Jul 13 05:13:12 2025

 ### Let's play! 🎮